Blog Archive Hero

 Written by Sarah Garvey- in memory of her triplets Bridget, Vivian, and Liam Garvey- for Carrying To Term (www.carryingtoterm.org) and Mothers’ Milk Bank at Austin.

-Mothers’ Milk Bank at Austin (MMBA) is a nonprofit milk bank that saves babies’ lives through the provision of pasteurized donor human milk.
-In 2017, MMBA celebrated dispensing 5 million ounces of milk since opening their doors in 1999.
+Mothers’ Milk Bank at Austin (MMBA) is a nonprofit milk bank that saves babies’ lives by providing pasteurized donor human milk.
+In 2017, MMBA celebrated dispensing 5 million ounces of milk since opening its doors in 1999.
 In 2017 alone, MMBA dispensed 600,635 ounces–or 4,693 gallons–of milk to 129 hospitals and 82 outpatients across the United States.
-Their work has been instrumental in changing the standard of care for sick and fragile babies through the use of donor human milk for consumption, and for their research aimed at improving outcomes for babies born prematurely.
+Their work has been instrumental in changing the standard of care for sick and fragile babies through the use of donor human milk for consumption and for their research aimed at improving outcomes for babies born prematurely.

 Carrying To Term is a national nonprofit organization dedicated to broadening public support of pregnancy continuation through educational, logistical, and emotional support of life-limiting prenatal diagnoses.
 We work closely with medical professionals to ensure every physician and member of a woman’s care team feels equipped to support pregnancy continuation, and we believe every woman has the right to the same standard of care and deserves to be fully informed in her decision to carry to term.